Hey there! I'm so excited that you're here.

 Thanks so much for listening!

-The Rustic Songbird Podcast now has a Patreon page where you can support the show on a monthly basis.
+Rustic Songbird now has a Patreon page where you can support us on a monthly basis.

 Click the button below for all the details on becoming a patron.